 In these frequency bands non-GSO FSS networks are subject to coordination under RR No. 9.12 with other non-GSO FSS networks, therefore, the interference environment for non-GSO FSS is expected to remain unchanged.

-4/1.16/3.5.1.3 Non-GSO MSS feeder-link operating in the FSS

-[TBD]

-4/1.16/3.5.1.3.1 Frequency band 29.1-29.5 GHz

-[TBD]

-4/1.16/3.5.1.3.2 Frequency band 19.3-19.7 GHz

-[TBD]
+[Reason for deletion: the bands 19.3-19.7 GHz and 29.1-29.5 GHz are outside of the scope of Resolution 173 (WRC-19)]

 Editor’s note: CEPT supports deletion of 4.1.16/3.5.1.3.1 Frequency band 29.1-29.5 GHz and 4/1.16/3.5.1.3.2 Frequency band 19.3-19.7 GHz

-4/1.16/3.4.1.4 Broadcasting-satellite service feeder-link
+4/1.16/3.4.1.3 Broadcasting-satellite service feeder-link

-4/1.16/3.4.1.44.1 Frequency band 17.7-18.4 GHz
+[4/1.16/3.4.1.3.1 Frequency band 17.7-18.4 GHz

 In this band, non-GSO ESIMs are receiving and GSO FSS satellites with which BSS feeder link earth stations are transmitting.
 Therefore, no potential interference may be caused by non-GSO ESIMs to feeder link to the BSS.

-ESIMs should not claim protection from BSS feeder link earth stations operating in accordance with the Radio Regulations.
+ESIMs shall not claim protection from BSS feeder link earth stations operating in accordance with the Radio Regulations.]

+4/1.16/3.4.1.3.2 Frequency bands 27.5-28.6 GHz and 29.5-30 GHz

+In this band, non-GSO ESIMs are transmitting and GSO FSS satellites with which BSS feeder link earth stations communicate are receiving.

+Article 22 includes EPFD limits for non-GSO FSS systems in these frequency bands for protection of GSO FSS networks from non-GSO systems.
+Therefore, non-GSO ESIMs operating in these bands shall comply with the applicable Article 22 EPFD limits to protect GSO FSS satellites with which BSS feeder-link earth stations communicate.

-4/1.16/3.4.1.4.2 Frequency band 27.5-30 GHz
+4/1.16/3.4.1.3.3 Frequency band 28.6-29.1GHz

-In this band, non-GSO ESIMs are transmitting and GSO FSS satellites with which BSS feeder link earth stations communicate are receiving.ESIMsNonNon-GSO ESIMss should be operated within the envelope of the characteristics and envelope of coordination of specific and/or typical earth stations of the non-GSO FSS systems initially published and included in the International Frequency Information Circular (BR IFIC) as stated in considering further d) of Resolution 173 (WRC-19).
+Non-GSO ESIMs should be operated within the envelope of the characteristics and envelope of coordination of typical earth stations of the non-GSO FSS systems initially published and included in the International Frequency Information Circular (BR IFIC) to protect GSO FSS satellites with which BSS feeder-link earth stations communicate, in this frequency band as stated in considering further d) of Resolution 173 (WRC-19).

-Studies to be carried out under WRC-23 agenda item 1.16, may focus on the following scenarios: